buildbot/buildbot/master/docs/manual/cfg-reporters.rst

     Use :command:`help commands` to get a list of known commands.

 :samp:`shutdown {ARG}`
-    Control the shutdown process of the buildbot master.
+    Control the shutdown process of the Buildbot master.
     Available arguments are:

     ``check``
-        Check if the buildbot master is running or shutting down
+        Check if the Buildbot master is running or shutting down

     ``start``
         Start clean shutdown